saulpierotti/markdown_notebook/AG.md

 * Runs of homozigosity (ROH) refer to stretches of chromosome which are completely homozygus
 	* This could mean that the 2 stretches are identical by descent (!)
 	* The ROH % is equivalent to the coefficient of inbreeding

-# Genotyping
-* Genotyping means to determine the genotype at one locus
-* I can perform high throughput genotyping with beadchips
-	* I have beads with primers that anneal in different positions in the genome, so to be evenly spaced and belowe the linkage disequilibrium lenght
-	* The output of a beadchip is essentially a .map file with additional experimental information (signal intensity for the SNP)
-	* The position of some probes in the genome is unknown, so the row of their SNP starts with 0 (chromosome) and ends with 0 (position)
-* The main genotyping platforms are from Illumina and Affimetrix
-* The specific fragments to be genotyped are detected by primer extension
-	* I have a primer right in front of a SNP
-	* I add the 2 possible nucleotides for the SNP labeled with different fluorophores and blocked
-	* I see what happens